patriya-piyawiroj/willitship/risk/README.md

 A risk scoring api that analyzes Bill of Lading (B/L) data to calculate risk scores for Sellers, Buyers, and specific Transactions.

 ## Design Explanation
-1. Right now the implementation is based on the assumption that the endpoint will only be used once when the B/L is uploaded and extracted via OCR
+1. Right now the implementation is based on the assumption that the risk scoring endpoint will only be used once when the B/L is uploaded and extracted via OCR and for easy demo integration.
+2. Another possible implementation which we can consider is to be able to update the risk score even after the B/L is uploaded and extracted via OCR.
+  * Imagine a scenario where the investor's dashboard showing the risk score of a specific B/L and the risk score changes after receiving crucial news that severely affects the transportation (weather, port strikes, etc.).
-2. Another possible implementation which we can consider is that the B/L info will be store in a Database right after the B/L is uploaded and extracted via OCR.
-Then the endpoint can call request the B/L info from the Database and calculate the risk score.
-This will enable the endpoint to be used at any time to calculate the risk score for the B/L (for example, if we want to automatically change the score based on weather data, got updates for fraud from the buyer, sanctioned companies, etc.).
+  * For the implementation, after the B/L is uploaded and extracted via OCR, the info will be stored in a database and the risk scoring endpoint can pull the info from the Database and calculate the risk score.
+This will enable the endpoint to be used at any time to calculate the risk score for the B/L (for example, if we want to automatically change the score based on weather data, the buyer's credit rating changes from fraud, the company got sanctioned, etc.).
 [This could be put into the technical doc as a future enhancement]

 ## 🚀 Features